 Application Preparation and Deadlines

 Yes.
-All applicants must pay a non-refundable application fee which can be paid via im.aua.am, bank transfer, or the Electronic Easy Pay Cash Machine located on the ground floor of the Paramaz Avedisian Building.
-The fees are as followings:
+All applicants must pay a non-refundable application fee which can be paid online via im.aua.am, bank transfer, or the Electronic Easy Pay Cash Machine located on the ground floor of the Paramaz Avedisian Building.
+The fees are:

 For Armenian citizens and Armenian Special Passport Holders – 15,000AMD